sayanta01/JS/notes/interneting-is-hard/notes/07-floats.md

 # https://youtu.be/xara4Z1b18I?si=Ec2TEUDmte-vtw54

 Fl🎈ats - let things stack horizontally instead of vertically Clearing Floats - don't want any elements beside the floated element; everything should start below it Overflow - hides content that overflows the box

-Common layout patterns - sidebar layout and full-bleed layout
+Common layout patterns - Sidebar layout & Full-bleed layout

 Inline boxes are aligned with the text-align property Percentages are relative to the width of the parent element